kartech/colorpicker/README.md

 Usage
 -----
+Copy the files within the Source folder into your project.
+The colorPicker.bundle file contains the graphical sources.

 In your view controller where you want to invoke the color picker, first implement the methods of the delegate:

     @implementation MyViewController <NEOColorPickerViewControllerDelegate>